askforarun/Freevolumecode/README.md

 Use as

-./void  dump_2.lammpstrj allcoeffs_equalreactivity.txt 1.4 7
+./void  dump_300.lammpstrj allcoeffs_equalreactivity.txt 1.4 7

+You can get the dumpfile from https://zenodo.org/records/11125570

 The input for the code